BlueBrain/NeuroM/doc/source/migration.rst

     morphio._morphio Morphology

 which means that the default morphio Morphology is immutable.
-It is however, possible to use a mutable morpio Morphology if needed:
+It is however possible to use a mutable morpio Morphology if needed:

 .. testcode:: [v4-migration]